 It is not just students who benefit from good wellbeing structures but also teachers and lecturers as well.
 In a hyper-competitive environment in which students’ academic success is paramount and parents are more demanding, teacher wellbeing is seen as a nicety but not always essential.
 With a burgeoning recruitment crisis and increases in workload, staff feel demotivated and overstressed leading more to leave, exacerbating problems further.
 Up to one in five teachers plan on leaving the profession in the next two years.
 Creating an establishment-wide wellbeing culture will ensure a working and learning environment that encourages students and staff to flourish and channel a healthy and positive mindset.

-Wellbeing played a central role at Bett 2020, which will be the same for Bett 2022, as it remains one of the six key global themes.
+Wellbeing plays a central role at Bett.
 By coming to Bett, visitors are able to gain new knowledge and practical strategies to create a fully encompassing wellbeing system which leaves no one vulnerable.
-Build your students resilience and encourage them to talk openly and honestly about their mental health, while easing staff workload and making sure they are happy in their role.
+Build your students' resilience and encourage them to talk openly and honestly about their mental health, while easing staff workload and making sure they are happy in their role.

 Sign up to the Bett newsletter to keep up to date with our global series and hear the very latest and most important announcements over the coming months.
 Simply fill out the form to receive the latest newsletters.